MixtarMaster/GetMeMyHomework/README.md

 ## Usage

 Fill in the [settings.json](./settings.json) file with the relivent information.
+For languages, use the standard abreviation (French -> fr, English -> en, German -> de) only french and english are availabe, others might come later.
-Then run
+Then run:

 ```bash
 node app.js